OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 #### Image resolution types

 The 'ResolutionType' attribute contains information about the values of the 'ResolutionInfoX' and 'ResolutionInfoY' attributes.
-ResolutionType' can contain the following values: 'mmPerPixel' or 'dimension
+ResolutionType' can contain the following values: 'none', 'mmPerPixel' or 'dimension

+**`none`**
-**`none`**: No information available.
+No information available.

+**`mmPerPixel`**
-**`mmPerPixel`**: Defines the pixel size in mm.
+Defines the pixel size in mm.
 The values in 'ResolutionInfoX' and 'ResolutionInfoY' give information about the real size of a pixel in millimeters.

+**`dimension`**
-**`dimension`**: Defines the resolution of the image.
+Defines the resolution of the image.
 The values in `ResolutionInfoX` and `ResolutionInfoY` give information about the image size in pixels.

 #### ContentType without Image MIME Type